Learning Outcomes

 This article has covered the following key knowledge points:

-- Rescission cancels a contract and restores the parties to their pre-contract positions.
+- Rescission cancels a contract and restores the parties, as far as possible, to their pre‑contract positions.

-- Grounds for rescission include misrepresentation, mutual mistake, duress, undue influence, illegality, and failure of consideration.
+- Grounds for rescission include misrepresentation, mutual mistake, qualifying unilateral mistake, duress, undue influence, illegality, and failure of consideration.

-- Reformation corrects a written contract to match the parties’ true agreement, usually due to mutual mistake or fraud.
+- Reformation corrects a writing to match the parties’ true agreement, usually because of mutual mistake in expression or unilateral mistake plus fraud or inequitable conduct.

-- Reformation requires clear and convincing evidence of the true agreement and the mistake or fraud.
+- Reformation requires clear and convincing evidence of both the antecedent agreement and the variance between that agreement and the writing.

 Key Terms and Concepts